moonlight2596/operator-schemalog/README.md

 # log-broadcast
 This operator's purpose to explore multiversion APIs at the simplest level.
 It will expand to exploring operator potential eventually.
-Right now, it does not do much, only sends the schema of the API to the mentioned pod in the CRD as <AppName>.
+Right now, it does not do much, only sends the schema of the API to the mentioned pod in the CRD as &lt;AppName&gt;.
 Pod needs to be listening for it.
 For demonstrative purposes it is not necessary to build.
 More on this below.
 After building, storage version will be v1beta1.